udexon/Phoshell/Phoshell_for_Kids.md

 We intentionally leave the `SM()` (Stack Machine) function to be in a barebone state, as more complete stack machine (metashellet) module can be found in the examples above (PHP, JavaScript, Java).

-(Just a little note to declare that we shall continue to use `SM()` for stack machine instead of `MS()` for metashellet, as "MS" is considered an untouchable word for eternity perhaps by most free software programmers. ;-)